aiidateam/aiida-core/docs/source/database/index.rst

 PostgreSQL backup
 -----------------

+.. note:: perform the following operation after having set up AiiDA.
+Only then the ``~/.aiida`` folder (and the files within) will be created.

-The database files are not put in the .aiida folder but in the system directories which typically are not backed up.
+The database files are not put in the ``.aiida`` folder but in the system directories which typically are not backed up.
 Moreover, the database is spread over lots of files that, if backed up as they are at a given time, cannot be re-used to restore the database.